simonsobs/pixell/README.rst

 For compilation instructions specific to NERSC/cori, see NERSC_.

-For compilation instructions specific to Mac OS X, see MACOSX_ (h/t Thibaut Louis).

 For all other, below are general instructions.

 First, download the source distribution or ``git clone`` this repository.
 You can work from ``master`` or checkout one of the released version tags (see the Releases section on Github).
 Then change into the cloned/source directory.